Oklahoma Advocates Involved in Monitoring

 Ensuring a high quality of life.

-Oklahoma Advocates Involved in Monitoring, better known as OK AIM, is the independent component of the system created by the State of Oklahoma to ensure that people with developmental disabilities live quality lives and receive the best possible community-based residential services.
+Oklahoma Advocates Involved in Monitoring, better known as OK AIM, is the independent component of the system created by the State of Oklahoma to ensure that people with intellectual and developmental disabilities (IDD) live quality lives and receive the best possible community-based residential services.
 OK AIM volunteers make the program work.
-Volunteers give their time as monitors because they believe the people who live in community-based residences funded by the state for individuals with developmental disabilities should be empowered to make their own choices.
+Volunteers give their time as monitors because they believe the people who live in community-based residences funded by the state for Oklahomans with IDD should be empowered to make their own choices.
 All OK AIM volunteers receive assistance from OK AIM field coordinators, who are based in Tulsa and Ada.

-Making monitoring visits give volunteers the opportunities to observe the quality of life inside a residence, then report those findings to OK AIM staff.
+Monitoring visits give volunteers the opportunity to observe the quality of life inside a residence, then report those findings to OK AIM staff.
 During a home visit, a team of two volunteer monitors will evaluate four distinct areas:

 - Regard for the Individual